 The Northern Strand Community Trail starts as a paved trail in Everett, turns to gravel in Revere, and currently ends near the Lynn/Saugus line.
 A fully paved and accessible “all ages and abilities” path going all the way to Nahant Beach should be complete by 2024.

 With the exception of the downtown Lynn segment, the trail is mostly complete – however different segments of it are actively under construction and will be until 2022.
 We have created a recommended detour and will keep it updated as conditions change along the trail.

-For more information and perspectives, you can also download this brochure with map (pdf file).
-And here’s a link to an interactive map created by rail trail enthusiast Tom Kelleher, as part of a statewide archive of maps that he maintains.
+For more information and perspectives, you can also download our brochure (PDF) or view another interactive map created by rail trail enthusiast Tom Kelleher, as part of a statewide archive of maps that he maintains.
 It includes links to historic photos of railroad stations that once were located there.

-In Everett, you can access the trail near Air Force Road and the SkyZone Indoor Trampoline Park, not too far from the Best Buy store.
+In Everett you can access the trail near Air Force Road and the SkyZone Indoor Trampoline Park, not too far from the Best Buy store.
 It then runs past the Madeline English School before entering Malden behind the Bell Rock cemetery.